By Laura Sperber - Legend Numismatics ......

 The PCGS lawsuit was an eye opener for sure.
 It scared a few smaller docs, but the majority just brushed the lawsuit aside and went on their merry way.
-At least the PNG adopted in its by laws that coin doctoring is not allowed.
+At least the Professional Numismatists Guild (PNG) adopted in its by laws that coin doctoring is not allowed.
 Of course the wall of silence has made sure no complaints have been filed.
 Besides if you have a bad coin, all you care about is going to the grading service for a refund.
 That effort was a huge YAWN!
-So in two attempts to reign in the docs, in the end little has come of things other than some noise.
+So in the end, out of two attempts to reign in the docs, little has come of things other than some noise.
 To me, this is disgusting and disgraceful.

-My plan is simple: If I win a seat on the ANA board, I will make a small part of the ANA into a consumer protection/advocy group that WILL have razor sharp teeth.
-The ANA is all for the hobbist.
+My plan is simple: If I win a seat on the ANA board, I will make a small part of the American Numismatic Association (ANA) into a consumer protection/advocacy group that WILL have razor sharp teeth.
+The ANA is all for the hobbyist.
 There is no greater or larger organization in numismatics.
-Its time for the ANA to wake up from being a tired numismatic book of the month club and become the real leadership of the hobby.
-I strongly believe the the ANA should GOVERN the hobby, the dealers, the auction houses, and yes, the grading services.
+It's time for the ANA to wake up from being a tired numismatic book-of-the-month club and become the real leadership of the hobby.
+I strongly believe the ANA should GOVERN the hobby, the dealers, the auction houses, and yes, the grading services.
 I know with 30,000+ members behind me voting for this, we can clean things up and take back the hobby!

 Standards need to be set and dealer ethics needs to be seriously promoted.
-The ANA can start its own “accepted dealer” program for those who care to deal with the public.
-Those dealers would have to pass rigerous standards and agree not purposely buy or sell doctored coins and truely be of the highest ethical standards.
+The ANA can start its own "Accepted Dealer" program for those who care to deal with the public.
+Those dealers would have to pass rigorous standards and agree not purposely buy or sell doctored coins and truly be of the highest ethical standards.
 No wannabes allowed here.
-Should a dealer be caught knowingly doing worng-they would be severly punished after one warning no exceptions.
+Should a dealer be caught knowingly doing wrong they would be severely punished after one warning - no exceptions.
 The ANA should force its dealer members to have even higher standards than the PNG.
 And IMHO, it should be the GOLD standard for ANY dealer looking to sell to the public.
 I would have a public/dealer board as the overseers.
 As a dealer, I would much rather have an ANA dealer endorsement than one from the PNG.

 Last, I would make the grading services print on every coin a note if it has been conserved.
-Its out right deception if they do not.
-In the art world, its the law to say if something has been done to painting.
+It's outright deceptive if they do not.
+In the art world, it's the law to say if something has been done to a painting.
 Also, I would NOT allow the ANA to accept ANY money for sponsorship from ANY grading service or coin business.
-IMHO, to be a true public representative with HIGH standards, the ANA MUST remain independant.
+IMHO, to be a true public representative with HIGH standards, the ANA MUST remain independent.
 I believe if it were more proactive in this regard, membership and dues would increase.
 There are other sources of revenue.
 The ANA can NOT be in ANYONES back pocket.

-Basically, I would create a powerful comittee that would hold people responsible.
-I am so disgusted how many of todays retail dealers (especially) still say-”if its bad, just don't buy it".
-Or how many still keep these coin docs in biz because they can do huge business both ways or they just won't turn their friends in.
+Basically, I would create a powerful committee that would hold people responsible.
+I am so disgusted how many of today's retail dealers (especially) still say "If its bad, just don't buy it".
+Or how many still keep these coin docs in biz because they can do huge business both ways.
+Or they just won't turn their friends in.
 The retail coin dealer does have a responsibility to the public.
 Allowing ANY dealer to hide and not face the facts is not stopping the problem.

-We have a great hobby that still has a tremendous potential.
-Legend just invested $10,000,000.00 in a single coin (the $1 1794 PCGS SP 66 CAC).
+We have a great hobby that still has tremendous potential.
+Legend just invested $10,000,000.00 USD in a single coin (the $1 1794 PCGS SP 66 CAC).
 If we didn't believe the future was bright, that never would have happened.
 I want to make sure that EVERYONE (from a YN to the biggest collectors) have a safe and enjoyable hobby today and in the future.
-Its been driving me nuts hearing all the fake lip service from the coin docs and the dealers who are too chicken sh*t to do anything.
-Time to really spank all of them and throw them out of the sand box.
-We can clean things up and move on with self policing easily-it just takes more people to be involved.
-Dealers as a group just won't take actions.
-30,000+ ANA members vs a few bad dealers seems like good odds to get things done.
+Its been driving me nuts hearing all the fake lip service from the coin docs and the dealers who are too chicken-sh*t to do anything.
+Time to really spank all of them and throw 'em out of the sand box.
+We can clean things up and move on with self-policing easily--it just takes more people to be involved.
+Dealers as a group just won't take action.
+30,000+ ANA members vs. a few bad dealers seems like good odds to get things done.